aws-samples/awsome-distributed-training/3.test_cases/1.megatron-lm/README.md

 It is recommended that you use the templates in the architectures [directory](../../1.architectures)

 You will also setup the following variables in your terminal environment.

 ```bash
 export DATA_PATH=/fsx # FSx for Lustre shared file-system
 ```

+Make sure that your current directory is under a shared filesystem such as `/fsx/` or the home directory when using [Parallel Cluster](../../1.architectures/aws-parallelcluster).

 ## 1. Data Preprocessing